 Pre-service teachers are expected to make up all days lost through absenteeism.
+Students are generally required to make up missed placement days, e.g. public holidays or days missed due to illness.

 The release of pre-service teachers to return to Curtin University to attend classes or to deal with outside work or family issues (except unforeseen illness or emergencies) should not be granted as pre-service teachers should have made alternative arrangements.
 However, there may be instances where pre-service teachers may need to take a day of leave from the placement.
 Pre-service teachers should apply to the Professional Experience Office.
 On approval, pre-service teachers must notify their mentor teachers as soon as possible.